Applications will open for Salon 1 on December 28th 2020 and run through January 11, 2021.

 Katie Avila Loughmiller, interdisciplinary social practice artist.
 Co-founder of LUNA (Latinas Unidas eN Ias Artes).
 She serves as the Arts Project Coordinator for the Milwaukee Public Library.
 She is also a founding member of Heard Space and also a founding member of We Heard We’re Funny, a multimedia performance arts collective based in Milwaukee. http://www.katieloughmiller.com/

-Please contact the committee at MARNsalons@artsinmilwaukee.org with any questions.
+Please contact the advisory committee at MARNsalons@marnarts.org with any questions.

-- Prepare your studio, exhibition or other project space for professional critique with 4-6 critics including guest critic.
+- Prepare your studio, exhibition, project space or portfolio for a professional virtual critique with approximately 3 critics including guest critic.
 The MARNsalon committee can work with you to provide a space for sharing your work for critique if necessary.

-- Prepare work for critique that can be described or experienced within 15 minutes so critics will have 45-60 minutes to engage the artist with critical dialogue.
+- For Studio Visit, prepare work for critique that can be described or experienced within 15 minutes so critics will have 45-60 minutes to engage the artist with critical dialogue.

 Who can apply: